holochain/docs-pages/src/pages/get-started/index.md

 #### Integrity zomes

 An integrity zome, as the name suggests, is responsible for maintaining the data integrity of a Holochain application.
-It sets the rules and ensures that any data transactions occurring within the application are consistent with those rules.
+It sets the rules and ensures that any data writes occurring within the application are consistent with those rules.
 In other words, it is responsible for ensuring that data is correct, complete, and trustworthy.
 Integrity zomes help maintain a secure and reliable distributed peer-to-peer network by enforcing the validation rules defined by the application developer --- in this case, you!

 #### Coordinator zomes

-On the other hand, a coordinator zome contains the code that actually commits data, retrieves it, or sends and receives messages between peers or between portions of that application on a user's own device (between the backend and the front-end UI, for instance).
+On the other hand, a coordinator zome contains the code that actually commits data, retrieves it, or sends and receives messages between peers or between other portions of the application on a user's own device (between the back end and the front-end UI, for instance).
+A coordinator zome is where you define the API for your DNA, through which the network of peers and their data is made accessible to the user.

+#### Multiple zomes per DNA

+As you learned earlier, a DNA can have multiple integrity and coordinator zomes.
+Each integrity zome contributes to the full set of different types of valid data that can be written, while each coordinator zome contributes to the DNA's functionality that you expose through its API.
+In order to write data of a certain type, a coordinator zome needs to specify a dependency on the integrity zome that defines that data type.
+A coordinator zome can also depend on multiple integrity zomes.

 #### Why two types?

 They are separated from one another so we can update coordinator zomes without having to update the integrity zomes.
-This is important, because changes made to an integrity zome result in a fork of the DNA, because the integrity code is what defines the 'rules of the game' for a network of agents --- that is, what types of actions are valid.
-If you changed the code of an integrity zome, you would find yourself suddenly in a new and different network from the other folks who haven't yet changed their integrity zome --- and we want to minimize those sorts of forks to situations where they are needed (like when a community decides they want to play by different rules, for instance changing the maximum length of messages from 140 characters to 280 characters).
+This is important, because changes made to an integrity zome result in a change of the rule set, which results in an entirely new network.
+This is because the integrity code is what defines the 'rules of the game' for a group of participants.
+If you changed the code of an integrity zome, you would find yourself suddenly in a new and different network from the other folks who haven't yet changed their integrity zome --- and we want to minimize those sorts of forks to situations where they are needed (like when a community decides they want to play by different rules, for instance changing the maximum length of comments from 140 characters to 280 characters).

 At the same time, a community will want to be able to improve the ways in which things are done in a Holochain app.
-This can take the form of adding new features or fixing bugs, and we want agents to also be able to take advantage of the latest improvements in Holochain.
+This can take the form of adding new features or fixing bugs, and we also want people to also be able to take advantage of the latest features in Holochain.
 Separating integrity and coordination enables them to do that more easily, because:

 * Holochain's coordinator zome API receives frequent updates while the integrity zome API is fairly stable, and
 * coordinator zomes can be added to or removed from a DNA at runtime without affecting the DNA's hash.

 !!!

-For this app, we are going to want both an integrity zome and a coordinator zome, so use the arrow keys to select:
+For this app, you're going to want both an integrity zome and a coordinator zome, so use the arrow keys to select:

 ::: output-block
 ```text